 Wardrobes in bedrooms are great places to store clothing and accessories.
 They separate the changing areas from the rest of the bedroom and also keep the space neat and clutter-free.

 1. Hinged Modular Wardrobe

-Ideal For- Any kind of bare shell space, pre-painted and pre-floored.
-It is suitable for large and small width spaces.
+- Ideal For: Any kind of bare shell space, pre-painted and pre-floored.
+It is suitable for large and small-width spaces.

-Cons- These wardrobes may look ordinary and need more clearance space to open and close.
+- Cons: These wardrobes may look ordinary and need more clearance space to open and close.

 2. Sliding Modular Wardrobe

 As the name implies, Sliding Door Wardrobes glide horizontally on metal channels fixed to the top and bottom of the closet.
 These doors afford plenty of room since they just glide sideways and don’t open out.

-Ideal For– Rooms with medium to large widths, pre-painted and pre-floored.
+- Ideal For: Rooms with medium to large widths, pre-painted and pre-floored.

-Cons- These wardrobes may not fit into asymmetrical rooms, and are comparatively expensive (2-3 times as much as a hinged wardrobe of a similar proportion).
+- Cons: These wardrobes may not fit into asymmetrical rooms and are comparatively expensive (2-3 times as much as a hinged wardrobe of a similar proportion).
 The sliding channels can sometimes not last very long if they are not sturdy.